-If your porch is made from wood, consider resealing the floor periodically.
+The first step in maintaining a beautiful porch is to clean it regularly.
+Sweeping and vacuuming prevents the dirt from getting ground into the grooves of the surface, scratching the floor in the process.
 How often you reseal the floor depends on the amount of wear and tear your porch receives.
-Generally, we have found that porch sealing is necessary every 5 to 7 years.
+Generally, we have found that sealing is necessary every 5 to 7 years.

-Long-term Porch Maintenance and Care
+Long-term Maintenance and Care

 Posts of pressure-treated lumber will occasionally warp or “check” (a fissure develops down the post).
 This is normal and due to the expansion and contraction of the wood.
 There is no need to be concerned, the post is still sound.
 Another common occurrence is sap bleeding from knotholes.
 Again, this is nothing to worry about and is typical of many types of wood.

 Mold and mildew on ceilings and walls can form in damp and shady environments.
 You can remedy this with a solution of water and bleach.
 Start with a 1:4 bleach to water ratio.
 Strengthen as needed.